 Add a graphic or table

-Make your heading more punchy (but don’t change the URL or you could muck up your SEO).
+Make your title more punchy (but don’t change the URL or you could muck up your SEO) and try to optimise it with your primary keyword if possible.
+It’s okay to sacrifice your keyword if it means writing a more effective title.

 Change the published date